 Learning to invest is like learning to speak new language.
 Many people find investing and personal finance confusing because of the confusing investing terms.

 No need to panic, it won’t be this way for long.
 You can learn to speak this language of investing fluently in no time.
-That’s why I’m going to break down some of the essential financial terms every investor needs to know.
+That’s why I’m going to break down some of the essential financial terms every investor needs to know to invest money wisely.
 So breathe, relax, listen up, and watch these videos on investing terms.

 1. Margin of Safety